oakes680/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?
+The DOM method document.querySelectorAll() (and a few others) return a NodeList.

+To operate on the list, e.g. using forEach(), the NodeList must first be converted to an Array.

 5. What is a component?